And Why The Equations and Data Structure of MLM Are The Answer

 “The language we have in that world is not large enough for the territory that we’ve already entered.”
 (Whyte and Tippett 2016)

-Happiness as a Function of Time and Pizza
+Figure 1: Happiness as a Function of Time, Ice Cream and French Fries

 We are all familiar with the idea of: